CoinTracker Review 2026

 DeFi and NFT transactions are the most complex to track for tax purposes, and this is where many crypto tax tools either shine or fall flat.
 Here is how CoinTracker handles the complicated stuff.

 CoinTracker supports DeFi transaction tracking, which covers activities like token swaps on decentralized exchanges, liquidity pool deposits and withdrawals, yield farming rewards, and lending protocol interactions.
 Each of these creates taxable events that need to be properly categorized.
-In my testing, straightforward swaps were handled correctly.
-More complex operations like multi-hop routing or flash loans sometimes needed manual review.
+Straightforward swaps are generally handled correctly.
+More complex operations like multi-hop routing or flash loans sometimes need manual review.

 DeFi categories CoinTracker tracks: